 And given the wealth of opportunities brands have to score sales today, social feeds are quickly becoming the modern-day trip to the mall.

 For example, Riviera Maison, a premium furniture brand, explains how they were able to effectively inspire potential customers through the use of their current customers’ social content in this case study.
-This kind of success is available to eCommerce brands willing to invest time in resources into social commerce.
+This kind of success is available to eCommerce brands willing to invest time and resources into social commerce.

 The State of Social Commerce

 Buyers are flocking to their favorite brands’ feeds en masse to make purchases.
 A recent study from Shopify, which analyzes well over 500,000 orders as result of social traffic, clues us into the booming state of social commerce.
 Some notable figures from the study include…

 - Instagram boasts the highest average order value ($65) of the “big four” social commerce sites (competing against Facebook, Twitter and Pinterest)